Western barn owl: Taxonomy

-The western barn owl was formally described in 1769 by the Austrian naturalist Giovanni Antonio Scopoli under the binomial name Strix alba.
+The western barn owl was formally described in 1769 by the Italian naturalist Giovanni Antonio Scopoli under the binomial name Strix alba.
 The type locality is the Friuli area of northeast Italy.
 The specific epithet is from Latin albus meaning "white"; the species being much more extensively white than other owls known to Scopoli.
 This owl is now placed in the genus Tyto that was introduced in 1828 by the Swedish naturalist Gustaf Johan Billberg.

 Until 2016–2018, the species Tyto alba was treated in a much broader sense, including barn owls throughout much of the world, but this arrangement was found by two studies to show deep genetic divergences and to be paraphyletic with respect to some other members of the genus, notably the ashy-faced owl Tyto glaucops from the Caribbean.
 This led to the breakup of the former broad view of Tyto alba into four species, now distinguished separately as the western barn owl T. alba (sensu stricto), the American barn owl T. furcata, the eastern barn owl T. javanica, and the Andaman masked owl T. deroepsdorffi.
-This division was accepted by the IOC World Bird List in 2017 (version 7.2), and by other bird lists more recently.

 The bird is known by many common names that refer to its appearance, call, habitat, or its eerie, silent flight: white owl, silver owl, demon owl, ghost owl, death owl, night owl, rat owl, church owl, cave owl, stone owl, monkey-faced owl, hissing owl, hobgoblin or hobby owl, dobby owl, white-breasted owl, golden owl, screech owl, straw owl, barnyard owl, and delicate owl.
 "Golden owl" might also refer to the related golden masked owl (T. aurantia).
 "Hissing owl" and, particularly in the UK, "screech owl" refer to the piercing calls of these birds.
-The latter name is also applied to a different group of birds, the screech-owls in the genus Megascops.
+The latter name is also applied to a different group of birds, the screech owls in the genus Megascops.